JozSagh/RAG_LLM_readpdfs/README.md

-# 🚀 Local LLM for Interacting with Your Custom Documents
+# 🚀 Local LLM (RAG) for Interacting with Your Custom Documents

 A local Large Language Model (LLM) project that lets you **search and interact with your own documents**.